jindalujjwal0720/file-express-router/docs/docs/intro.md

    - TypeScript support out of the box
    - Modular routes
+   - Easy to search, navigate, and maintain routes (grep friendly)
    - Easy to add, remove, and modify routes
    - Clear separation of concerns
    - Simple and intuitive API